Tonsils removal; Tonsillitis - tonsillectomy; Pharyngitis - tonsillectomy; Sore throat - tonsillectomy

 - A physical exam and medical history

-Always tell your child's provider what medicines your child is taking.
+Always tell your child's surgeon what medicines your child is taking.
 Include any medicines, herbs, or vitamins you bought without a prescription.

 During the days before the surgery:

 - Ten days before the surgery, your child may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), warfarin (Coumadin), and other medicines like these.

-- Ask your child's provider which medicines your child should still take on the day of the surgery.
+- Ask your child's surgeon which medicines your child should still take on the day of the surgery.

 On the day of the surgery: